 Under the absorption method of costing (aka “full costing”), the following costs go into the product:

 - Variable manufacturing overhead (VMOH)

 - Fixed manufacturing overhead (FMOH)

-Under absorption costing, the costs below are considered period costs, do not go into the cost of a product, and are expensed in the period occurred:
+Under absorption costing, the costs below are considered period costs and do not go into the cost of a product.
+They are, instead, expensed in the period occurred:

 - Variable selling and administrative

 For your reference, the following diagram gives an overview of costs that go into absorption costing compared to variable costing:

 Company A is a manufacturer and seller of a single product.
 In 2016, the company reported the following costs:

 Variable costs per unit:

 - Direct materials cost: $25